 Pavement distress is collected using WSDOT's Pavement Distress Identification Van.
 The van is equipped to record pavement profile (ride, faulting, and rutting) and video images of pavement surfaces.
 The data can be collected at highway speeds, significantly enhancing the accuracy of the data collection process.
 It also provides a variety of research and analysis options concerning pavement performance.

 The data collected by the van is then processed by trained technicians, based on the Pavement Surface Condition Rating Manual (pdf 3.32 mb).
 The processed data is then analyzed and included in the WSPMS.

-Road Rater Van featured on King 5 News - NEW
+Road Rater Van featured on King 5 News

 In general, the friction of most dry pavements is high (good).
 However, the same pavement sunder wet conditions can present a friction problem.
 Surface friction data allows WSDOT to identify potential low friction pavements that, in conjunction with accident history and roadway geometrics, are used to minimize wet weather skidding accidents.

 WSDOT measures surface friction every two years on all state-maintained roads using a friction testing truck and trailer.
 To conduct friction tests, water is applied to the pavement surface in front of the test wheel on the trailer.
 A brake is applied to the test wheel and when the wheel locks, the drag and load (horizontal and vertical forces) are measured to derive the amount of surface friction.